Climate and Resilience Act: the full summary

 This opinion set the whole of the French population on fire, including citizens, associations and political parties, particularly environmentalists.

-Demonstration for "a real climate law
+Protest for “a real climate law” (March 28, 2021)

 On Sunday, March 28, 2021, some 110,000 demonstrators took to the streets of French cities to call for a "real Climate Law".
 A law that would be in line with the objectives set by the Paris agreements, to keep global warming below 2°C.

-Adoption of the text by the Senate
+Adoption of the bill by the Senate (June 28, 2021)

 After two weeks of scrutiny, the Climate and Resilience Act has been passed by the Senate, albeit with some modifications.
 In general terms, the Senate rewrote the text of the law to make it less restrictive, and to extend deadlines to enable the various stakeholders to carry out the work required to comply with the new regulations.